menu

 Q: Why is wood a good choice for doors and windows?

-A: Wood is a natural thermal insulator, it’s traditional, and it looks beautiful.
+A: Wood is a natural thermal insulator, is traditional, and looks beautiful.

 Q: When is a good time for installation?